Gemini Live Review: An Improved Assistant Stymied by Its AI Model

 • Unfortunately, its responses are stymied by the underlying AI model.
 Gemini Live’s speech can also be a bit too formal, and its responses feel truncated.

-Available via a Gemini Advanced subscription, Gemini Live has been the most talked about feature since it was unveiled at the Made by Google 2024 event, relegating even the Pixel 9 launch to a mere footnote.
-But early reviews, though initially impressed, are not in its favor.
+Earlier available via a Gemini Advanced subscription, Gemini Live has been the most talked about feature since it was unveiled at the Made by Google 2024 event, relegating even the Pixel 9 launch to a mere footnote.
+But early reviews, though initially impressed, are not in its favor, which is why Google doesn’t charge you for it anymore and has made it a free feature for all Android users.

 So, like most tech reviewers, I decided to take Gemini Live for a spin myself and see what the whole shebang was about.
 For brevity’s sake, I’m not going to tell you everything I talked about (who’s got the time?).
 But you’ll get the general idea.